-I took this picture in Newfoundland last October.
+I took this picture in Newfoundland in October of 2018.
 I was standing near the shore looking out toward the Atlantic Ocean.
 It was sunset.
 We'd just had a really nice dinner of fish and chips at a restaurant just south of L'Anse aux Meadows.
 It was the day before my doctor had told me he'd call to let me know whether or not I had breast cancer.

 I see so many things in this picture, as I did when we were there.
 Of course, I see the trees, the hills, the islands, the water, the clouds, the tiny cabins tucked in close to the water....